hyjin123/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-This app is built using HTML, CSS, JS, jQuery and AJAX for for the front-end
+This front- end of this app was built using HTML, CSS, JS, jQuery and AJAX.

 ## Final Product